chamele0n1c/uri-shorterner/README.md

-# URL Shortener CGI-BIN Module in Python for Apache Web Server
+# URL Shortener CGI-BIN Module in Python for Apache

 MODULES USED :
   - LAMP (linux, apache, mod-cgi)